- Getting started

 Note:

-- You must provide a Client ID and Client secret, the Tenant ID, and the Scopes you may need to interact with different activities.
-For more details check the documentation for activities to learn what scopes they require.
+- You must provide the following: client ID, client secret, tenant ID, and the scopes you may need to interact with different activities.
+For more details check the previous Scopes section.

-common). - If you are using a single-tenant application, retrieve the Tenant ID from Azure.
+commonfor the Tenant ID field. - If you are using a single-tenant application, retrieve the tenant ID from Azure.
 For more details, check How to find your Microsoft Entra tenant ID.

 - Select Connect.